-Google Voice for iPhone 'rejected', says Google
+Google Voice has been rejected, says Google

 The Google Voice application for iPhone has been rejected by Apple, says Google.
 The reason invoked by Apple is that Google Voice duplicates the dialer function included in the iPhone and replaced a “native function”, which is grounds for a rejection.
 The rejection would have occurred in July during a phone conversation with top executives (Apple's Phil Schiller and Google's Alan Eustace) from both companies.
 Apple has previously said that Google Voice was technically still being reviewed, but in a letter to the FCC, Google clearly said that it had been rejected.